silentrob/superscriptjs.com/documentation/_scripting-content.md

 # Scripting Documentation

 ## What is this thing...
 SuperScript is a dialogue scripting language and bot engine for creating chat bots.
-This software could be used to create a personal assistant like Siri or Google Now, however SuperScript also supports fully interactive style chatting as well and could reach out without being initiated.
+This software could be used to create a personal assistant like Siri or Google Now, however SuperScript also supports fully interactive style chatting.

 If you are familiar to conversational scripting software, SuperScript is simular to [RiveScript](http://rivescript.com) with its ease of use in Syntax and [ChatScript](http://sourceforge.net/projects/chatscript/) for its expressive and powerful nature.